 Every Kirkland Middle School student that wishes to participate is welcomed onto the stage, regardless of financial situation.
 The educational benefits of performance art extend into our audience so we permit students from all LWSD schools to attend our Shakespeare performances for free.

 The time between auditions and opening night is over in just six weeks.
 Parents are involved throughout by chaperoning rehearsals and serving on a committee.
 We provide instructions and guidance so they do not need previous experience but the help of student family members is the bedrock of our success for every production.

-At the end of every school year I choke up as another class that I adore moves on to high school.
+At the end of every school year I tear up as another class moves on to high school.
 Fortunately, there is always another amazing group waiting to take their place and I hope that includes a middle school student from your family.

 If you or the younger version of you has any questions, please do not hesitate to contact me.